esp8266/Arduino/readme.txt

 0016

+[documentation / examples]
+* New communication examples (w/ corresponding Processing and Max/MSP code) by Tom Igoe.

 [core / libraries]
+* Adding support for the Arduino Pro and Pro Mini 3.3V / 8 MHz w/ ATmega328.
 * Adding write(str) and write(buf, size) methods to Print, Serial, and the Ethernet library Client and Server classes.
 This allows for more efficient (fewer packet) Ethernet communication.
 (Thanks to mikalhart.)
 * Improvements to the way the Ethernet library Client class connects and disconnects.
 Should reduce or eliminate failed connections and long timeouts.
 (Thanks to Bruce Luckcuck.)
+* Optimizing the timer0 overflow interrupt handler (used for millis() and micros()).
+Thanks to westfw and mikalhart.

+[environment]
+* Eliminating (maybe) the occasional "Couldn't determine program size" errors.
+  Thanks to the Clever Monkey.

 0015 - 2009.03.26